yatima1460/D-Windows-API-Examples/README.md

 ## Examples

 - Simple Messagebox without a window
+- Simple empty window
-- Simple Window with text
+- Window with multiline

 ## How to build and run